YoungsukHwang/Clinical_informatics/README.md

 #### 3) Early Prediction of Sepsis
 Sepsis is a life-threatening condition that occurs when the body’s response to infection causes tissue damage, organ failure, or death.
 In the United States, nearly 1.7 million people develop sepsis and 270,000 people die of sepsis each year; over one third of people who die in U.S. hospitals have sepsis.
 Early detection and antibiotic treatment of sepsis are critical for improving sepsis outcomes.
 This project will provide a model that detacts sepsis using patient demographics, vital signs, and laboratory values from ICU clinical data.

+This repository is for a project at Data Incubator.